elfsternberg/boggle-solver/README.md

 ## ToDo

-The binary is ridiculously primitive.
-Here's the love it needs:
+The binary is <s>ridiculously</s> now slightly less primitive.
+Here's the love it still needs:

-- The parser should detect boards with bad dimensions (n⨯m is fine, but rows of different lengths is not!)
-- The parser should accept arbitrary whitespace and no whitespace as options
 - The parser should forbid non-alphabet and mixed-alphabet inputs
-- The parser should be clear about what couldn't be parsed
 - The parser should take STDIN as an option
-- The solver should include an option for a different dictionary on the command line

 I would be tempted to do a Haskell version, but there's a *lot* of mutation in this.
 I need to think harder, and practice more Haskell,